OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 Make sure that the hostname and the certificate itself are verified correctly.
 Examples and common pitfalls are available in the [official Android documentation](https://developer.android.com/training/articles/security-ssl.html "Android Documentation - SSL").
 Search the code for examples of `TrustManager` and `HostnameVerifier` usage.
 In the sections below, you can find examples of the kind of insecure usage that you should look for.

-> Note that from Android 8 onward, there is no support for SSLv3 and HttpsURLConnection will no longer perform a fallback to an insecure TLS/SSL protocol.
+> Note that from Android 8.0 (API level 26) onward, there is no support for SSLv3 and HttpsURLConnection will no longer perform a fallback to an insecure TLS/SSL protocol.

 #### Static Analysis